syncfusion-content/asp.netmvc-docs/aspnetmvc/BulletGraph/Getting-Started.md

 ### Ticks and Measure Bars Customization

-You can do the following code changes in the quantitative scale to customize the tick size, the color of the feature bar and the comparative measure symbols.
+You can do the following code changes in the quantitative scale to customize the tick size, the color of the `feature bar` and the `comparative measure symbols`.

 {% highlight js %}